Lamentations 3:22 "It is of the Lord's mercies that we are not consumed, because his compassions fail not."

 Just wanted to take a minute and remind you that God is good, He loves you, and best of all, His compassions don't fail and His mercy is new EVERY morning!

-Compassion = "a feeling of deep sympathy and sorrow for another who is stricken by misfortune, accompanied by strong desire to alleviate the suffering."
+Compassion = "a feeling of deep sympathy and sorrow for another who is stricken by misfortune, accompanied by a strong desire to alleviate the suffering."

 God knows what you're facing; the battles you're going through are not yours to fight alone.
 He is a good, good Father and He cares about every tiny aspect of your life.